f1v/f1v-blog/src/content/setting-up-a-repo/index.md

 ---
-title: 'Starting a repository from scratch for VsCode (and implementing eslint, prettier, and git!)'
+title: 'Starting a repository from scratch for VSCode (and implementing eslint, prettier, and git!)'
 date: '2020-10-14'
 author: 'David Ko'
 author_site: https://davidholyko.github.io/